-Lockpick Village – Play cat burglar for a day by learning how to outwit security and pick locks at the Toool booth.
+Lockpick Village – Play cat burglar for a day by learning how to outwit security and pick locks.

 Life-size Mouse Trap – This hand-crafted, 16-piece, 50,000-pound interactive kinetic sculpture is set atop a 6,500-square-foot game board.
-In addition to marveling at the fact that people actually made this, you can enjoy a charmingly amateurish Vaudeville-style show with mice can-can dancers, clown workers, acrobatic high jinks and an original score by one-woman band Esmerelda Strange.
-My son was obsessed with this last year!
+In addition to marveling at the fact that people actually made this, you can enjoy a charmingly amateurish vaudeville-style show with mice can-can dancers, clown workers, acrobatic high jinks and an original score by one-woman band Esmerelda Strange.
+My son is obsessed with this!

 Circus Warehouse – Watch the pros show off their skills and then learn a few new circus tricks yourself.

-Maker Faire also features a bunch of talks and demos like Every Child A Maker by former engineering professor and mom AnnMarie Thomas, where she'll talk about creating future-makers, and Low Tech/No Tech Robotics for Kids, which focuses on how to make cardboard box robots.
+Maker Faire also features a bunch of talks and demos like Children as Makers, Makers as Children by former engineering professor and mom AnnMarie Thomas, where she'll talk about creating future-makers, and How to Make Upcycled Plastic Bag Bangle Bracelets where you can make your own bracelet.

 Of course our list is by no means comprehensive.
 Visit the Maker Faire website for a complete list of exhibitors and activities.
-You can even browse by topic so you can see all of the exhibitors in each category, like crafts, electronics, music, etc. If you're still not sure what to expect, watch this video of highlights Mommy Poppins shot in 2010.
+You can even browse by topic so you can see all of the exhibitors in each category, like crafts, electronics, music and best for families.
+If you're still not sure what to expect, watch this video of highlights Mommy Poppins shot in 2010.

 Things to Know Before You Go

-Buy your tickets in advance.
-You'll be able to save a few bucks and skip the line.
-The best deal for families seems to be the Sunday Family Pass, which gets you admission for five people for $60 as long as you arrive between 10am and 1pm on Sunday.
+Buy your tickets in advance, You'll be able to save a few bucks and skip the line.
+The best deal for families is the Sunday Family Pass, which gets you admission for five people for $70 as long as you arrive between 10am and 1pm on Sunday.
 You can still stay the whole day.

-There's a Maker Faire App available for Apple mobile devices and Android phones, that ostensibly helps you navigate the grounds and create a schedule.
+Download the app.
+There's a Maker Faire app available for Apple mobile devices and Android phones that ostensibly helps you navigate the grounds and create a schedule.
 It seems to work better for planning in advance than when you're actually there.
 But it's free so it's worth downloading.

 Take the subway.
-The New York Hall of Science is just a 10-minute walk from the 7 train.
-If you drive, you'll have to park your car at Citifield for $10 and take a shuttle bus to the fair.
+The New York Hall of Science is about a 10-minute walk from the 111th Street stop on the 7 train.
+If you drive, you'll have to park your car at Citi Field for $10 and take a shuttle bus to the fair.

-World Maker Faire New York 2012 takes place at the New York Hall of Science, 47-01 111th Street in Flushing Meadow Corona Park, Queens.
-Saturday, September 29 10am-7pm and Sunday, September 30 10am-6pm.
-In advance: $27.50 for adults, $12 for children ages 2-17, free for kids under 2; more at the door.
+World Maker Faire New York 2013 takes place at the New York Hall of Science, 47-01 111th Street in Flushing Meadows Corona Park, Queens.
+Saturday, September 21 10am-7pm and Sunday, September 22 10am-6pm.
+In advance: $30 for adults, $15 for children ages 2-17; more at the door.
 Various ticket packages are available on the website.